 If I become a believer what happens to my family?

-No matter the response or reaction of others, God calls us to keep loving, respecting and praying for our family members and not to react in kind.
-But He also wants our first loyalty to be to Him and His truth.
+No matter the response or reaction of others, God calls us to keep loving, respecting and praying for those who oppose us and not to react in kind (Luke 6:27-29).
+We need to honor our parents and love our families.
+But Yeshua also wants our first loyalty to be to Him and His truth (Matthew 10:32-33).

 When we face rejection by our family, we can know God wants to sustain us by his grace through that ordeal.
 We will be able to say with David, “Even if my father and mother abandoned me, the Lord would take me in” (Psalm 27:10).

-Actually Yeshua Himself, who is the center of the kingdom of God, is that pearl of great value.
-When we realize His infinite worth, we see He is deserving of our loyalty, even if the price we pay is a painful rejection from our family.
+Yeshua Himself is that “pearl of great value.”
+When we realize His infinite worth, we see He is deserving of our loyalty, even if the price we pay is a painful rejection from our family, friends, and community.

 If Yeshua is the Messiah, why isn’t there peace on earth?